HearingTechnology/Verhulstetal2018Model/README.md

    The script expects simulation results to be saved in 'Simulations.mat' (or modify the script to point to your output file).

    6.3 GENERATING RAM STIMULI: get_RAM_stims.py
    This script generates RAM (Rectangular Amplitude Modulation) stimuli for use with the model.
-The RAM stimuli use a 110 Hz modulation frequency with a 25% duty cycle square wave modulator.
-The stimuli are calibrated to match the RMS level of a reference SAM tone at 70 dB SPL.

    Function signature:
    stim = get_RAM_stims(fs, fRAM)

-   where:
-   - fs: Sampling frequency [Hz]
-   - fRAM: Array of carrier frequencies [Hz]
-   - stim: Matrix of generated stimuli [MxN] where M is the number of frequencies and N is the number of samples

    6.4 CREATING CUSTOM POLES FROM AUDIOGRAMS: OHC_ind.py This script creates custom poles profiles based on individual subject audiogram values.
 It converts hearing loss data